eivindkolmannskog/TEP4240-Systemsimulering/README.md

 # Systemsimulering
-A project for our course TEP4240 at NTNU.
+All exercises in the course TEP4240 Systemsimulering in this repo